Wits Art History Department in the 1980s

 The Voortekker Monument

 The infamous monument to Afrikaner nationalism and racist ideology was a ‘perfect’ example of the role visual and architectural language can play in the construction of nationhood and the embodiment of ideology.
 And this was how I ended up flat on my back out cold on the marble floor of the Vootrekker Monument after racing a Wits colleague up the 130 steps from parking level to the entrance.
 We took a group of some 120 first year students for a “field trip” to the Monument and as we got out of the bus my colleague (10 years younger than me) said … “I’ll race you to the top”.
 There are some challenges I cannot resist.
 So off we set.
-Reaching the top (I am sure Rhoda won!), I attempted to recompose myself as the lecturer in charge of this student group, who were only now beginning to embark on the steep climb up the stairs.
-Valiantly approaching the reception desk in that oppressive, overpowering space, taking large gulps of air to feed my burning throat and starved lungs, the next thing I remember is opening my eyes to see the oculus above with Rhoda at my side saying “OMG I’ve killed her”!
+Reaching the top (I am sure Rhoda won!), I attempted to recompose myself as the lecturer in charge of this group and the students only now beginning to embark on the steep climb up the stairs.
+Valiantly approaching the reception desk in that oppressive, overpowering space, taking large gulps of air to feed my burning throat and starved lungs, the next thing I remember is opening my eyes to see the oculus above, with Rhoda at my side saying “OMG I’ve killed her”!
 The first student to arrive inside took one look at me and said very drily “Well now.
 That’s appropriate: the first sacrifice at the monument’s altar should be a Wits lecturer”.

 From this early foray into the role of architecture in the construction of identity and nationhood, I went on to research the Monument in greater depth some years later in the 1990s.
 But more of that in another post.

 In the 1980s and 1990s, the Wits Art History department was the leading department in the country along with the Fine Arts Department.
-Chris Barron in his obituary of Alan Crump, (appointed in 1980 as Head of Fine Arts, one of the youngest Professors and HODs at Wits) notes how Alan grew the department which, by the 1990s was regarded as “the best nursery for artistic talent in the country”.
+Chris Barron in his obituary for Alan Crump, (appointed in 1980 as Head of Fine Arts, one of the youngest Professors and HODs at Wits) notes how Alan grew the department which, by the 1990s was regarded as “the best nursery for artistic talent in the country”.
 To augment the teaching talents of Robert Hodgins and Neels Coetzee more famous artists joined the Fine Arts Department: including Penny Siopis, Karel Nel, Clive Van Den Berg, Peter Schütz, Walter Oltmann, Colin Richards .
 That is a very impressive line-up.
 In addition to those mentioned above, art historians included Sandra Klopper, Michael Godby, Rory Doepel, Brenda Danilowitz, among other “sessional” lecturers.

 Sadly, both departments, long subsumed into the Wits School of Arts, are no longer the beacons of academic excellence which they once were.
 The baby has now indeed been thrown out with the bathwater.